The most famous and influential environmental law case in Australian history. It was also a landmark in Australian constitutional law.

 A case to restrain fruit farmers from electrocuting flying-foxes under Queensland’s nature conservation laws.

 A case showing the importance of public interest litigation to protect the environment where government regulators fail to act and the tenacity sometimes required to succeed.

 An appeal in the Planning and Environment Court against demolition of two cultural heritage listed buildings at Warwick.

-An objection in the Queensland Land and Resources Tribunal (LRT) against the greenhouse gas emissions from the mining, transport and use of coal from the expansion of a large open cut coal mine in Queensland.
+An objection in the Queensland Land and Resources Tribunal against the greenhouse gas emissions from the expansion of the Newlands Coal Mine in Queensland.

 An appeal to the Land Court of Queensland by a landholder against refusal of a tree clearing permit under the Land Act 1994 (Qld) for a pastoral property known as “Khyber”.